 Being of Anglo-Norman and Welsh origin, Gerald would have been familiar with the crossbow with its yew prod.
 This was the main missile weapon in the English armies and clearly the Welsh longbow compares very favorably.
 Indeed, such was the fear of the Welsh warbow, in comparison to the inferior Anglo-Norman crossbow, that Welsh men were barred from bringing their weapons across the border.

 For any medieval history or longbow enthusiast, Monmouth will always be associated with Henry V, born in its Castle in 1387.
 Less well known is that it is likely he spent his formative years at the Courtfield Estate in Welsh Bicknor.
 The estate is reputed to have originally been called Greenfield and was given the ‘Court’ prefix in his honour.
 Henry cut his military teeth fighting Owain Glyndwr.
-During the battle of Shrewsbury, between the two claimants to the title ‘Prince of Wales’, he was badly injured by an arrow strike below his eye.
+During the battle of Shrewsbury, between Glyndwr's ally Henry Percy (better known as Hotspur), he was badly injured by an arrow strike below his eye.
 However, he refused to leave the field until the day was won.
 A slightly stunted statue of Henry V was placed below the clock face of the Shire Hall in 1792.
 The figure seems to resemble Shakespeare’s villain Richard III more than Henry himself.

 The Monmouth cap is mentioned in Shakespeare’s stirring Henry V. Fluellen says to the King…